Do you know the first steps to have an incredible hunting dog?

-There are a few important things to consider when thinking about choosing a breeder for your hunting dog.
+There are a few essential things to consider when choosing a breeder for your hunting dog.

 The budget is a great starting point.

 Starting with a budget in mind will help you determine which breeders you should consider.
-With that said, if you are just now starting your search, you might be wondering about the different price ranges and what they will get you.
+If you are just now starting your search, you might be wondering about the different price ranges and what they will get you.

-Prices vary drastically but generally start in the low hundreds and can range upwards of $2500.
+Prices vary drastically but generally start in the mid-hundreds and can range upwards of $3,000 or more.
 As with most things, you will get what you pay for.
 That doesn't mean you can't get a great dog for less, but when you pay the premium prices, you are going to get a lot for your investment.